thinkshout/thinkshout/_case_studies/freedom-house.md

       Given Freedom House’s global focus, we created a unified map-based interactive visualization that combined key data attributes across reports, decades, topics, and trends.
 The map tells an immediate, powerful story about the state of democratic, digital, and press freedoms in every nation, and is a wayfinding tool to learn more from the source material.

       That source material is often in the form of longform reports, and we balanced the need between flexible structures and easy to use administrative tools enabling the editorial team to create compelling and easy to read long form reports.
 Due to the complex editorial workflows, we needed a way to import the reports into the CMS from the team’s collaboration tools, and created an innovative importer that first imports the reports into a Google Doc, and then into the CMS, including all needed headings, visual assets, and block styles.

-  # @todo Missing image from design
-  - section-image: "/assets/images/case-studies/freedom-house-desktop-1.jpg"
-    section-image-alt: "LVHN search for a doctor on laptop and search for a location on phone"

   - section-image1: "/assets/images/case-studies/Freedom-house-mobile-1.jpg"
     section-image-alt1: "LVHN services pages viewed on three phones."